andersmarkendahl/visualise-3d/README.md

 # Visualise 3D

-A generic tool for displaying data points in the space of a cube 10x10x10.
+A generic tool for displaying data points in space!

 This can be used for representing entities on a 3 dimensional ranking from 0 to 10.